Karoline Leavitt admits 32-year age gap with husband is ‘very unusual’

 The pair first met in 2022 through a mutual friend, when Leavitt was running for a congressional seat in her home state of New Hampshire.
 She ultimately lost the election to Democrat Chris Pappas.

-Still, Leavitt admitted that her parents had a tough time accepting her husband, likely due to the fact that her mother is younger than Riccio.
+Leavitt also admitted that her parents had a tough time accepting her husband, likely due to the fact that her mother is younger than Riccio.

 “But then, of course, once they got to know him and saw who he is as a man, and his character and how much he adores me, I think it became quite easy for them,” Leavitt explained.